emailhippo/email-verify-api-docs/docs/features.rst

 Gibberish detection
 -------------------
 A common vector for persons wishing to remain anonymous is to register or use a pre-existing domain.
-Finding an available domain is not easy and as such, many (unwilling to put the effort in to finding a decent domain) instead opt for a \'Gibberish\' domain such as \`sdfre45321qaxc.com\`.
+Finding an available domain is not easy and as such, many opt for a \'Gibberish\' domain such as \`sdfre45321qaxc.com\`.

 `Email Hippo`_ detects gibberish in both the user and domain elements of an email address.